 There is not a separate set of bible instructions for kids.
 The words we read to understand God’s truth are the same ones we read and apply for our kids.

 - Sharing is creating a habit.
-Train the right words and actions to properly handle a situation.
+Train the right words and actions to handle a situation properly.

 #1.
-You have to train your child to compensate for the lack of good manners in others.
+Train your child to compensate for the lack of good manners in others.
 This is just the way life is today.

 - When we drive on the road, we have to be very careful because of how awful others drive.